douglasjarquin/capistrano-ec2tag/README.markdown

 While the original [capistrano-ec2group](https://github.com/logandk/capistrano-ec2group) plugin served me well, I started to run into limitations pretty quickly.
 I will say that at the time that the capistrano-ec2group plugin was written, I don't think Amazon EC2 supported tags.

+Using Tags instead of Security Groups gives you the ability to change which servers get deployed to at any time, without having to reboot the instance.
+This implementation is particularly useful for A/B deployments, or in auto-scaling environments.

 ## Installation

 ### Set the Amazon AWS Credentials

-In order for the plugin to list out hostnames of your EC2 instances, it will need access to the Amazon EC2 API.
+In order for the plugin to list out the hostnames of your EC2 instances, it will need access to the Amazon EC2 API.
 Specify the following in your Capistrano configuration: